gvwilson/thirdbit/src/fiction/makers-return/index.md

 "Nothing's going to go wrong,
 and even if it did,
-people don't actually explode in space, so let's not give anyone a reason to have nightmares, all right?"
+people don't actually explode in space, so let's not give anyone nightmares, all right?"

 "Sorry, doctor," he muttered.
-Violet heard a small *click* as he cut comms, leaving just the soft wheeze of the air circulation system and the intermittent beeping of the ark's displays for her to listen to.
+Violet heard a small *ping* as he cut comms, leaving just the soft wheeze of the air circulation system and the intermittent beeping of the ark's displays for her to listen to.
-*So much for 'private channel',* she thought despondently.
+*So much for 'private channel',* she thought.
 Maybe once the ark landed she would finally be able to do something without someone or something watching.
 She wondered if that would feel strange.

-At first Captain Leung's excursion was less exciting than a ride on the virtual merry-go-round.
+At first Captain Leung's excursion was even less exciting than a ride on the virtual merry-go-round.
-She watched through the camera on his helmet as he swung out through the hatch, clipped a tether to a guide wire, opened a panel, and replaced one nondescript rectangular bit of something or other with another that looked identical.
+She watched through the camera on his helmet as he swung out through the hatch, clipped a tether to a guide wire, opened a panel, and replaced one nondescript rectangular bit of something or other with another.
 That done,
 he closed the panel,
 turned around,